alizaidis/gke-batch-aiml-recipes/README.md

 In your working directory, replace the value of `YOUR_GCS_BUCKET_NAME` in `backend.tf` to a GCS bucket that you have created to host the state information from Terraform.

+Then do a terraform init, plan and apply flow to complete the infrastructure build process while providing the Project ID when Terraform asks for it.

 ## Contribution